Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Statements and Declarations

 \subsection{Funding}

-G. H. S. A. was fully supported by the S{\~a}o Paulo Research Foundation~(FAPESP) under grant~2022/08424-3.
-G. E. A. M. was partially supported by the National Council for Scientific and Technological Development and FAPESP under grants~301508/2022-4 and~2022/10561-9, respectively.
+G.H.S.A. was fully supported by the S{\~a}o Paulo Research Foundation~(FAPESP) under grant~2022/08424-3.
+G.E.A.M. was partially supported by the National Council for Scientific and Technological Development under grant~301508/2022-4.